ablancogcr/ab-testing-app/README.md

 ## Usage

 1. Upload your dataset in CSV format.
-2. Specify the columns representing the two groups you want to compare.
+2. View a summary of the data
 3. View the results, including statistical metrics and significance tests.

 ## Contributing